Learn how to activate your core abdominal muscles correctly in this Physical Therapist-guided exercise video.

 - Doing intense exercises for the core before understanding correct activation

 - Performing intense core exercises with pelvic floor problems

-Key Points from How to Activate Core Muscles
+Key Points for How to Activate Your Core Muscles

 - Deep abdominal core muscle activation is gentle not strong